 - Furthermore, there is no VAT on tickets, thus leaving the various European treasuries short on tax revenues of 7.1 billion euros per year.

 Previously a stag party was celebrated at the local pub, nowadays no less that a drunken weekend trip to Amsterdam is the norm.
-A friends weekend is of course a lot more fun in Berlin and naturally you want to see that away game of your favorite team against Benfica in Lisbon.
+A friends weekend is of course a lot more fun in Berlin and naturally you want to see that away game of your favourite team against Benfica in Lisbon.

 More importantly the environmental costs of cheap flying are steep.